 The purpose of a Community Link Officer is to help you improve your area by getting a greater understanding of the issues being faced in your community and supporting you to tackle them, whether that's through finding appropriate funding, connecting you to other partners in Surrey or signposting you to support that is available.

-Philippa is here to help build closer relationships with residents and community organisations.
-She's here to listen to you, work alongside you and the great local community organisations in your area to facilitate conversations and make connections to Make It Happen.
+Stuart is here to help build closer relationships with residents and community organisations.
+He's here to listen to you, work alongside you and the great local community organisations in your area to facilitate conversations and make connections to Make It Happen.

-If you would like to get in touch with Philippa, email: firstname.lastname@example.org
+If you would like to get in touch with Stuart, email: firstname.lastname@example.org

 Your County Councillor